Ezward/gps/index.md

     ./str2str -in serial://rfcomm0:115200:8:n:1 -out ./rtcm.txt -out serial://ttyAMA1:115200:8:n:1
     ```

-At this point corrections some be read by the phone, sent via bluetooth to the RPi and then sent via serial to the gps receiver.
+At this point corrections will be read by the phone, then sent via bluetooth to the RPi and then sent via serial to the gps receiver.
 The receiver should go into float (blinking LED) and then fixed (LED off) mode.

 ## The Hardware: An Unexpected Journey